 Who do you have on staff for hydrotherapy?

 We have 5 therapists and 5 PTAs on staff.
 All PTAs work in the SwimEx hydrotherapy pool.
-I am the only therapist at the present time that works in the pool.
 Patients are evaluated and treatment plans proposed to the physician.
 If approved, the PTA will follow the plan as outlined with the therapist checking at least every 4-6 visits for changes needed.

 How do you schedule therapists?